rajathirumal/Workers/README.md

 # Workers
-An android app that lets the user find local service men.
+An android app that lets the user find local work men.